SAP-samples/teched2025-XP260/exercises/ex0/README.md

     <b></b>
   </p>

-## Review the development environment
+## Review the Development Environment

 As we are using Cloud Foundry, check under Cloud Foundry > Org Members , if your platform user xp260-0XX@education.cloud.sap has org membership.